Phil Prosser: Career

 Major General Prosser was the former commander of the British Army's 101 Logistic Brigade.
 He was commissioned in the Royal Electrical and Mechanical Engineers in 1992 and completed operational tours of Bosnia Kosovo War, Iraq and Afghanistan.
 In 2010-11 he attended the Advanced Command Staff Course for military officers tipped for senior leadership roles.

 He helped to distribute PPE to hospitals during the first coronavirus lockdown in March 2020.

 In 2021 he was appointed head of the Army's Operation Iron Viper to help Britain's NHS administer COVID-19 vaccines during the coronavirus pandemic in the UK.

 He was appointed CBE in the 2021 New Year Honours.

 Brigadier Prosser was promoted to Major General on 13 February 2023, as he took up the position as Director Joint Support at United Kingdom Strategic Command.
+He was appointed a Colonel-Commandant of the Royal Electrical and Mechanical Engineers on 1 June 2025.